-NOTE 1: For information on using installed packages on AI.Panther and Blueshark, please see this KB article for more information on using environment modules.
+NOTE 1: For information on using installed packages on AI.Panther, please see this KB article for more information on using environment modules.

 Introduction

-To submit jobs on AI.Panther and Blueshark, the scheduler, Slurm Workload Manager, must be used to run the job.
+To submit jobs on AI.Panther, the scheduler, Slurm Workload Manager, must be used to run the job.
 This differs from how you'd normally run a command, as you need to prepare a submission script and optionally make your code MPI capable.

 All software must be run using the Slurm scheduler.
-These clusters are shared resources; therefore, if a user runs code on the login server, it will cause login and performance issues for others.
+The cluster is a shared resources; therefore, if a user runs code on the login server, it will cause login and performance issues for others.
 Users who run on the login node will have their code terminated, and continued disregard will result in the user being blocked from using these clusters.

-To access the AI.Panther and Blueshark HPC clusters, an SSH client must be installed on your device and used to connect to the HPC clusters.
+To access the AI.Panther HPC cluster, an SSH client must be installed on your device and used to connect to the HPC cluster.

 The AI.Panther hostname for SSH is ai-panther.fit.edu

-The clusters support using your TRACKS username and password.
+The cluster support using your TRACKS username and password.
 Please be aware that your TRACKS username is not your email address.
 It is only the part before the '@' symbol.

 Resource Management

-The clusters use the Slurm Workload Manager to manage available resources and to distribute jobs to free compute nodes.
+The cluster uses the Slurm Workload Manager to manage available resources and to distribute jobs to free compute nodes.
 Slurm also provides a queuing system; if not enough resources are available, it will hold your job until it can run it.

 Slurm Example Submission Script